Swing Education

 To reduce the burden on the customer support team, we added a delay.
 Most requests are filled within 4 hours so after that, any unfilled requests became “flexible”.
 We still saw users willing to sign up for the entire assignment which allowed us fine tune how and when we would allow multiple subs to fill a single request.

-If a substitute cannot work every day of a multi-day request, they disregard it altogether.
+If a sub cannot work every day of a multi-day request, they disregard it altogether.

 Before, when the start time of a multi-day request had passed and the request was unfilled, the entire request would get automatically canceled.